 - I run classes at cookery schools, venues and in your own home.

-- I also run cookery classes at the Oxford Brookes Cookery School whenever during summer and autumn – My next class is on the 17th June 2019.
-My supper club dates will be announced soon
+- I also run cookery classes at the Oxford Brookes Cookery School whenever during summer and autumn – My previous class was on the 17th June 2019.

 I find my inspiration and ideas from my travels, which is very often!

 2019 – I started my journey in Jan this year, exploring Indian coastline, My husband and I started off with our home town, Gujarat, visitng various places and discovering interesting different flavours.
 After that, embarking on 5 different train journeys, we took to the Konkan west coast and then to the mystical Temple town of Hampi, and then travelling towards the east coast.
 Heading towards the Silicon valley of India, Bangalore, then to a spiritual French colony Pondicherry.
 After that we headed to Odisha – a state renowned for its’ tribal communities.
 Bhutan – a country of mountains and Buddhism was our last destination!
-It was an incredible three month journey which taught me a lot of things! – Blogs awaitng!
+It was an incredible three month journey which taught me a lot of things! – Read my blog – ‘Dancing away’!

 I would like to share my experiences, the food I have tasted and cooked wiht you all, in a series of blogs, workshops, supper clubs, cooking demonstations.
 Hope you will join me in this journey.